Published on Brock University (http://www.brocku.ca)

 “In the training of surgeons, there is an old saying; 'See one.
 Do one.
 Teach one' The education of scientists is quite similar, and the relationship between a graduate student and supervisor is very close to that between an expert and an apprentice.
 Graduate students at Brock University receive more than just facts from their research supervisors, but also the complex skills of tackling difficult problems as part of a diverse team of skilled colleagues.
 These lessons and relationships last a very long time – a lifetime.” – Dr. Jeffrey Atkinson, past-Director of the Centre for Biotechnology and Graduate Program Officer.

-Contact the Graduate Program Director: Dr. Tony Yan (Chemistry)
+Contact the Graduate Program Director: Dr. Jeffrey Atkinson (Chemistry)

 The Biotechnology program provides graduate students with training and experience in a very broad range of chemical, biochemical, and biological approaches to technologies that use living organisms or the products therefrom to make novel materials, measurements, processes, or services.